MouamleH/tg-keyboard-generator/README.md

 ## Available Field annotations
-used on the fields oof the keyboard template
+used on the fields of the keyboard template
 ```java
 // used for a normal button with a callback
 @ButtonValue(